 The epic Sarracenia x 'Abandoned Hope' is now in tissue culture and available exclusively at California Carnivores!
 Peter made this cross years ago by hybridizing Sarracenia purpurea ssp. venosa v. burkii with Sarracenia flava.
 The plant is monstrous; the magnificent pitchers can be almost 2 ft. tall!
-We have sold probably a dozen divisions over the years for $150.00, but now everyone can know the joy of growing this most awesome of Sarracenia hybrids.
+These are tissue culture plants.

 Sun: Full sun outdoors

 Water: Always sitting in at least two inches of distilled or purified water, they prefer deep saucers of water or undrained containers in order to recreate their very water logged conditions

 Temperature: 15 degrees - 100 degrees, needs protection from colder winters and always keep very wet when hot